KKiumbe/KKiumbe/README.md

 - 👋 Hi, I’m @KKiumbe
 - 👀 I’m interested in web apps
-- 🌱 I’m currently learning fullstack course on codecademy
+- 🌱  fullstack developer, react, react native, node js
 - 💞️ I’m looking to collaborate on React frameworks and technologies
 - 📫 How to reach me just DM